yegrDx/Grasp_detection_CNN/README.md

 This model is trained on [Cornell Grasp Dataset](https://www.kaggle.com/datasets/oneoneliu/cornell-grasp).
-The model predicts the position, angle and width for grasping object.
+The model predicts the position, angle and width for grasping an object.

 ---
 Installation